realtimefl/Real-Time-Forecast-Port-Everglades/index.md

   <div class="column">
   <h2>Boundary Condition</h2>
   <p>
 Real time model developed using Delft3D hydrodynamic module.
 Click on station names to see model data at these following stations.
-Model results have been compared at South Port Everglades station (A) as NOAA buoy is placed here.
+Model results have been compared at South Port Everglades stations (A) as NOAA buoy is placed here.
     .</p>
   </div>